-- Watchmen: Its mentioned that during the heyday of costumed heroes.
-Most of them knew to differentiate between actual criminals and those who were just dressed up and looking for attention.
-Rorschach met someone who tried to set him himself up as his arch nemesis and promptly tossed him down an open elevator-shaft.
+- Watchmen: Its mentioned that during the heyday of costumed heroes most of them knew to differentiate between actual criminals and those who were just dressed up and looking for attention.
+There was one guy who liked to go around in a costume and pretend he was a villain in order to get beat up by heroes (at least until whatever hero it was realized the guy was getting off on being beat up).
+He tried it on Rorschach eventually and was promptly tossed down an open elevator-shaft to his death.

 - In Little Sweetheart, Thelma will shoot you if you're ruining everything.
 Or get you shot by the cops.
 On the other hand, Robert Burger, her main victim, doesn't seem to do anything right.
 He's willing to trust that Thelma will do the right thing after she's ruined his life.
 Really now, is he that stupid?
 He likely knows that she killed Elizabeth, so why should he think she would let him live?